clarkedarkmatter/smart-goose/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Send Sharp to Congress in 2022
+    title: Send Sharp to Congress
     subtitle: Are you in Kentucky's 1st Congressional District?
     content: |
       We need your support for the Primary in May 2022.
     actions:
       - label: See how you can support Team Sharp >>>
         url: /support
         style: primary
     image: /images/Untitled design (49).png